HOW WE IMPLEMENT THE PROGRAM

 The Kindergarten program is organised and structured in a way to assist the children’s transition to the school environment.

-Children @ Bay Terrace Daily Routine
+Children at Bay Terrace Daily Routine

 Setting up rooms and areas